JTurbakiewicz/Roomek/Bot/README.md

-Bot module receives user message, parse it to collect information and prepares an answer to send back to the user.
+The Bot module receives user message, parses it to collect information and prepares an answer to send back to the user.

 How it works:
 1. Dispatcher_app receives the Rest message and pass it to 'logic'.